pierrecholhot/icon-fonts/README.md

 	- append `--edit` when you have edited icons
 	- append `--delete` when you have deleted icons

-- Run `gulp tag` then push a new tag to the remote repo
+- Run `gulp tag` to push a new tag to the remote repo

 ## Commands